Skip to main content

 This was before batteries and the EV, so you can see that I exported a whopping 68% of what we generated, so only 32% used in the house?
 Grrrrr!!

-Even in darkest December 50% of what I generated went back to the grid.
+Even in darkest December, over 40% of what I generated went back to the grid.

 Monthly Stats 2020